 Still from 2001: A Space Odyssey‘Surveillance, Twenty Twenty’ and Other Poetry by Joe Tessitore The Society January 6, 2020 Beauty, Culture, Poetry 8 Comments Surveillance, Twenty Twenty I never thought I’d live to see my TV looking back at me!
 One Nation, Divisible How long have I heard about ______their lies?
 How they weaponize and ______polarize?
 How they demonize and ______patronize?
 How quickly now I can ______recognize And how very much I do ______despise The laundered brains of the ______other guys!
 The Coarsest Thread We are indeed a tapestry, all woven by the Hand Divine.
 These brilliant threads right next to me, My job it is to make them shine.
 Joe Tessitore is a retired New York City resident and poet.
-Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who disrespects you.
+Simply send an email to firstname.lastname@example.org.
+Put “Remove Comment” in the subject line and list which comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
+Please see our Comments Policy here.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) 8 Responses Mark F. Stone January 6, 2020 Joe, I laughed out loud when I read the first poem.
 Nice work!
 Mark Reply Sally Cook January 6, 2020 Joe – Both clever and sharp, as always!
 Reply Joe Tessitore January 7, 2020 Thank you both, very much.
 Reply Joe Tessitore January 7, 2020 Thank you both, very much.
 Reply D Robin January 7, 2020 Thanks Joe for these witty pieces.
 Years ago, the cumbersome, bulbous-belly, phospher-screened, cathode rays tube TV was called ’the one-eyed god in the corner’.
 As time went on, we got the flat screens like picture frames called ‘black mirrors’.
 Both allude to the watcher being observed.
 The reality was that it was the watcher watching.
 Only our willing participation in (hand-written) market research gave away our watching habits or personal information.
 Now we have the two-way mirror in the room or on our wrists or in our pockets and bags.
 And your couplet also alludes to recordings of our lives thrown at us as news or entertainment.
 And all with 20/20 clear, digital vision.
 A lot in that neat pack.
 Great parallel structure on the second one revolving around ‘How’.
 Expectation that is deviated from.
 A mainstay of comedy (he he).
 Is there a typo in the last poem, the cap M at the beginning?
 Or an intimation that the speaker is God or a minor One?
 Not sure of the mood of the last poem.
 Reply Joe Tessitore January 7, 2020 The capital M is indeed a typo.
 The mood of the last one for me is inspirational.
 I’ve been blessed lately by the company of two professional ballerinas that attend our Church.
 In addition to being remarkably talented and dedicated to their art, they are young women of profound faith, and it’s a thrill for me to be around them.
 I guess, in a way, it’s like seeing Creation at its best.
 Reply Susan Jarvis Bryant January 8, 2020 Harsh truth meets wit in topical poetry that says everything with a wry smile.
 Wonderful!
 Reply Joe Tessitore January 8, 2020 Thank you Susan, very much!
 Reply Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.